fluz/fluz.github.io/markdown/cv.md

 **Achievements / Tasks:**

 * Optimized parallel execution of the numerical solver in the cluster environment saving around **35% in resources** using my Ph.D. research;
-* Minimized around **10% the time execution** in the standalone version of the numerical solver using OpenMP;
+* Minimized around **10% the time execution** in the standalone version of the numerical solver using OpenMP and implemented a **cross compilation** in Windows and Linux environment with CMake;
+* Introduced a **MPI communication** instead pure socket, providing more robustness in the communication channel;
 * Reduced in order to **60% the storage space** with the output results of the application using a binary format;
-* Championed and implemented a **cross compilation** in Windows and Linux environment with CMake;
-* Introduced a **MPI communication** instead pure socket, providing more robustness in the communication channel;
-* Championed the use of *tests in development* flow to increase the development quality;
-* Built an initial **CI** with (CDash and CTest) to check the repository integrity.
+* Championed the use of *tests in development* flow to increase the development quality and built an initial **CI** with (CDash and CTest) to check the repository integrity.

 ### *Graduate Full Professor* --- Paulista University, 2011 - 2016